arvindh-manian/arvindh-manian.github.io/content/blogs/if-i-died.md

 Online friends who I used to play video games with?
 Laughably low discovery chances and functionally-nonexistent inward network effects.
 They genuinely might never find out.

 It's hard to put into words what exactly each person's time-till-knowing encapsulates.
-It's not exactly a measure
+It's not exactly a measure of how close you are (I certainly doubt I'm closer to Nate than I am to my family) but it seems to relate.
+It's not a measure of how much we see each other, although that is also a factor.
+I guess it's like how engrained you are in my life and how engrained I am in yours?
+I'm not sure.

 # Footnotes